Maine Coons have become one of the most popular cat breeds to adopt, buy or own, during the last few decades.

-One of the key physical traits that sets the Maine Coon kitten apart, relates to their body shape.
+One of the key physical traits that set the Maine Coon kitten apart, relates to their body shape.

-Maine Coon kittens have bodies that are completely in proportion.
-Therefore, if any one part of their body looks to be more emphasised than another, it is possible the kitten you are viewing is not a purebred Maine Coon.
+Therefore, if anyone part of their body looks to be more emphasized than another, it is possible the kitten you are viewing is not a purebred Maine Coon.

 This is an important feature to consider, since both male and female Maine Coons have very long bodies, growing anywhere up to 40 inches in length.

 Maine Coon kittens are known for being extremely slow growers, taking approximately 3-4 years to reach their full physical proportions.

 Instead, they are actually larger than other kitten breeds and ultimately grow into one of the largest domesticated cats in the world, only rivaled by the Norwegian Forest Cat.

 For more information on these two cat giants, take a look at my article ‘Maine Coon vs Norwegian Forest Cat‘.

-Also known as ‘lynx-tips’, a buyer can quickly identify a Maine Coon kitten, by assessing whether they have tufts of ear hair, tapering off to a point.
+Also known as ‘lynx tips, a buyer can quickly identify a Maine Coon kitten, by assessing whether they have tufts of ear hair, tapering off to a point.